ton-kk/PyGamePractise/tips_01.md

 ### 4.2020 09 postscript
 i don't have enough time to learn PyGame.
 i think i will not touch this project for a while.

+spend all time to learning about nlp now.